hlascelles/karina_personal_website/pages/goals.md

 widgets:
 - url: https://samudra.world/
   image: samudra.jpg
-  title: <a href="https://samudra.world/" target="_blank">Improve waste management globally</a>
+  title: <a href="https://samudra.world/" target="_blank">Solve global waste management challenges</a>
   dates: Since Feb 2020
-  text: My goals are to reduce the environmental pollution and climate impact associated with waste, and to minimise the impact of waste on human and ecosystem health.
-To achieve this I am building <a href="https://samudra.world/" target="_blank">Samudra.world</a> - an international organisation with the long-term goal to become an IGO that will act as a global orchestrator aligning efforts of major stakeholders in the waste management sector, and to have sufficient capacity to facilitate decision making on a global level.
+  text: My goal is to reduce the negative impact of waste on climate, environment and health.
+To achieve this I am building <a href="https://samudra.world/" target="_blank">Samudra.world</a> - a global action network, a new type of organisation, that is neither government, nor business, nor civil society, but a structure that combines the resources and competences of all of these.
 - url:
   image: bio-maths.jpg
   title: Never stop making friends